TrueCar, Inc. (NASDAQ:TRUE) Receives $4.31 Average Target Price from Brokerages

-Shares of TrueCar, Inc. (NASDAQ:TRUE – Get Rating) have earned an average rating of “Hold” from the nine brokerages that are presently covering the company, Marketbeat reports.
-One investment analyst has rated the stock with a sell rating, six have given a hold rating and one has given a buy rating to the company.
-The average twelve-month price target among analysts that have issued ratings on the stock in the last year is $4.31.
+TrueCar, Inc. (NASDAQ:TRUE – Get Rating) has been given a consensus recommendation of “Hold” by the eight brokerages that are presently covering the stock, Marketbeat reports.
+One research analyst has rated the stock with a sell recommendation, six have given a hold recommendation and one has assigned a buy recommendation to the company.
+The average 1 year price objective among analysts that have issued ratings on the stock in the last year is $4.31.

-Several equities research analysts have issued reports on the stock.
-Zacks Investment Research downgraded shares of TrueCar from a “hold” rating to a “sell” rating in a research note on Tuesday, January 11th.
-Truist Financial reduced their target price on shares of TrueCar from $6.00 to $4.25 and set a “hold” rating on the stock in a research report on Tuesday, December 28th.
-Benchmark reduced their target price on shares of TrueCar from $7.00 to $6.00 and set a “buy” rating on the stock in a research report on Thursday, February 24th.
-DA Davidson reduced their target price on shares of TrueCar from $3.85 to $3.50 and set a “neutral” rating on the stock in a research report on Thursday, February 24th.
-Finally, Craig Hallum cut shares of TrueCar from a “buy” rating to a “hold” rating and reduced their target price for the stock from $6.00 to $3.50 in a research report on Wednesday, February 23rd.
+A number of research firms have recently issued reports on TRUE.
+Northcoast Research began coverage on shares of TrueCar in a research report on Wednesday, February 2nd.
+They set a “neutral” rating for the company.
+Craig Hallum cut shares of TrueCar from a “buy” rating to a “hold” rating and lowered their target price for the stock from $6.00 to $3.50 in a research note on Wednesday, February 23rd.
+DA Davidson lowered their target price on shares of TrueCar from $3.85 to $3.50 and set a “neutral” rating for the company in a research note on Thursday, February 24th.
+Zacks Investment Research cut shares of TrueCar from a “hold” rating to a “sell” rating in a research note on Tuesday, January 11th.
+Finally, Benchmark lowered their price objective on shares of TrueCar from $7.00 to $6.00 and set a “buy” rating for the company in a research note on Thursday, February 24th.

+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Assenagon Asset Management S.A. boosted its holdings in TrueCar by 508.2% in the 4th quarter.
+Assenagon Asset Management S.A. now owns 929,381 shares of the technology company’s stock valued at $3,160,000 after purchasing an additional 776,578 shares during the period.
+Acuitas Investments LLC bought a new position in shares of TrueCar during the 4th quarter worth about $2,492,000.
+Aviva PLC bought a new position in TrueCar during the 3rd quarter valued at about $1,715,000.
+Invenomic Capital Management LP bought a new position in TrueCar during the 4th quarter valued at about $1,374,000.
+Finally, Renaissance Technologies LLC lifted its holdings in TrueCar by 10.1% during the 3rd quarter.
+Renaissance Technologies LLC now owns 2,368,282 shares of the technology company’s stock valued at $9,852,000 after purchasing an additional 217,581 shares during the last quarter.
+94.43% of the stock is owned by institutional investors and hedge funds.

 TrueCar Company Profile (Get Rating)